Shayshu-NR/Rust-Code-Visualizer/cargo-call-stack/HowToUse.md

 [profile.release]
 lto = 'fat'
 ```

+## Format code
+In all your `.rs` files, make sure you add `#[inline(never)]` above functions you want to show up on the call graph.

+### NOTE:
+Functions that do nothing will be optimized away and will not show up on the call graph.
+See example `cargo-call-stack/examples/example` for details.

 ## Compile
 Build the crate you want to get a call stack for using `cargo build --target ` and then the tool chain you want .
 Ex: `cargo build --target x86_64-unknown-linux-gnu`